s1t5/mail-archiver/README.md

 - Bootstrap 5 and Chart.js for frontend

 ## 🤝 Contributing
 Contributions welcome!
-Please open an Issue or Pull Request or contact me per mail at mail@s1t5.dev.
+Please open an Issue or Pull Request.

 ## 🚀 Roadmap
 - Full-text search improvements